 Talent pipelines and culture

-Talent and culture in health care, like every industry, are always top issues.
+Talent and culture in health care, like every industry, are always major issues.
 Nearly every CEO we interviewed ranks them as top priorities for the next three to five years (if not forever).

 “Talent has become such an important component in the changing world we’re in today,” Ochsner’s Thomas says, adding that Ochsner is prioritizing building its talent pool across clinical practice as well as its administrative and technology workforces.